libai8723/front-end-dev-notes-bignerdbook/_posts/2018-06-01-install-plug-ins-in-atom.md

 ---
-title: Install plug-ins to ATOM editor
+title: "Install plug-ins to ATOM editor"
 date: 2018-06-01
 tag: front-end development, atom
 ---

+install some plugins in atom editor to help with front-end development

-## First : installed plug-ins
+## First installed plug-ins

 ### 1. The Plugin List